timoffmax/costs/README.md

 # Service for manging your costs

-This service written with using Laravel and VueJS tecnologies allows you to track your costs and incomes.
+This service written with using Laravel and VueJS technologies allows you to track your costs and incomes.
 You'll be able to watch statistics of all the operations, find the needed one, separate operations by different accounts and plan your future costs.

 ***Warning:*** it's still under development!
 Most of the functionality hasn't been done yet.